in28minutes/in28minutes-initiatives/The-in28Minutes-TroubleshootingGuide-And-FAQ/readme.md

 - If you do not have JDK 8, go ahead an install it.
 - Configure Eclipse to use JDK 8.
 Refer to "You are not using a JDK" section to find out how to configure JDK 8

-### Q :  Your Project Maven configuration is not configured to compile at Java 8
+### Tip :  Your Project Maven configuration should be configured to compile at Java 8

 If you are using Spring Boot, check configuration in Approach 1.